freeman-lab/gl-scene/README.md

 ]
 ```

-Now define style options for these shapes.
-You just need to define a mapping from `id` or `class` to options.
-For any shape, the options from both `class` and `id` will be used, but if they conflict the `id` will take precedence.
+Now define style options for these shapes by mapping from `id` or `class` to options.

 ```javascript
 var opts = {